OpenDSA/OpenDSA/RST/en/PL/TypeInference.rst

     ML's response: lengthlist = fn : ''a list -> int

-Again, *'a* (you can ignore the second preceding apostrophes here) is a type variable indicating that *lengthlist* will accept a list of any type, in contrast to *sumlist*, which will only work on a list of integers.
+Again, *'a* (you can ignore the second preceding apostrophe here) is a type variable indicating that *lengthlist* will accept a list of any type, in contrast to *sumlist*, which will only work on a list of integers.
+Can you figure out why this is the case?

 Type inferencing in ML
 ----------------------